Skip links

 Company Policies

-These policies are made by companies, but regulated under federal and state laws & regulations.
+These policies are produced by the companies; however, they operate under federal and state laws and regulations.

-What you need to know is that company policies can also influence (If I Show Up To Work And Get Sent Home Do I Get Paid), whether employees are paid when sent home early.
+What you should know is that company policies can also dictate (If I Show Up To Work And Get Sent Home Do I Get Paid), whether or not the employee is paid when sent home early.

 ✔️ Minimum Work Time: Some employers offer a guaranteed minimum number of hours or reporting time pay regardless of state laws.